borntofrappe/Practice-Front-End-Web-Development/SVG SMIL Animation/README.md

   animationToBeTriggered.beginElement();
   ```

-The method can be implemented following whichever event JS allows.
-It can be fire as a result of a click event, as well as mouseenter, or scroll.
+The method can be implemented following whichever event to which JS can listen.
+It can be fired as a result of a `click` event, as well as `mouseenter`, or `scroll`.
 Any and all JavaScript events are able to nest the mentioned function and trigger the functionality as needed.